Flowers, Fruits, and Leaves

 One or more fresh mature fruits or seeds have dropped or been removed from the plant since your last visit.
 Do not include obviously immature fruits that have dropped before ripening, such as in a heavy rain or wind.

-If drought seems to be the cause of leaf senescence for a plant, please make a comment about it for that observation.
+If drought seems to be the cause of leaf color or fall for a plant, please make a comment about it for that observation.

 Gardens with this plant